Flashback is a feature that will allow instances, databases or tables to be rolled back to an old snapshot.

 --start-position can be used instead of

 mysql < flashback.sql), you can flash your database/table back to the specified time or position.

 A common use case for Flashback is the following scenario:

-- You have one master and two slaves, one started with
+- You have one primary and two replicas, one started with

 --flashback(i.e. with binary logging enabled, using binlog_format=ROW, and binlog_row_image=FULL).

 - Something goes wrong on the primary (like a wrong update or delete) and you would like to revert to a state of the database (or just a table) at a certain point in time.

 - Invoke mariadb-binlog / mysqlbinlog to find the exact log position of the first offending operation after the state you want to revert to.